A scalable and real-time neural decoder for topological quantum codes: High accuracy decoding

 AQ2 achieves near-optimal accuracy on the surface code up to code distance 23.
 On simulated 120-cycle memory experiments with 0.15\% circuit-level noise, it achieves a logical error per cycle of $7.3\times10^{-11}$ (Fig.~\ref{fig:accuracy}a).
 This performance is close to that of the near-optimal, but slower, Libra decoder and substantially outperforms both correlated and uncorrelated PyMatching decoders \cite{pymatching, higgott2025sparse}.

 Furthermore, AQ2 achieves high-fidelity decoding of the Bell-flagged colour code at large scale (Fig.~\ref{fig:accuracy}b).
-There is no fast, high-accuracy decoder for this code.
+There is no fast, high-accuracy decoder for the colour code.
 We compare AQ2 performance to the near-optimal Tesseract \cite{Beni2025} decoder at small distances ($d \le 7$).
 Beyond this distance Tesseract is too slow to evaluate so we extrapolate linearly from distance 5 and 7 to estimate an ideal decoding accuracy.
-Our results show that AQ2 tracks this idealized performance closely up to distance 23.
-At distance 27, an ensemble of 3 models reaches a logical error per cycle of $8.0\times 10^{-11}$, but does not match the idealized trend in this regime where training AQ2 is more difficult and expensive (see Methods).
+Our results show that, for the Bell-flagged code, AQ2 tracks this idealized performance closely up to distance 23.
+At distance 27, an ensemble of 3 models reaches a logical error per cycle of $8.0\times 10^{-11}$, but does not match the idealized trend in this regime where training AQ2 is more difficult and expensive (see Methods for details).
+High-accuracy decoding is also achieved for the superdense colour code (Fig.~\ref{fig:realtime}b).